scalar-labs/scalar-kubernetes/docs/RestoreDatabase.md

 # Restore databases in a Kubernetes environment

-This guide explains how to restore ScalarDB/ScalarDL data on a Kubernetes environment.
-We assume you use the managed databases provided by cloud services as a backend database of ScalarDB/ScalarDL.
+This guide explains how to restore databases that ScalarDB or ScalarDL uses in a Kubernetes environment.
+Please note that this guide assumes that you are using a managed database from a cloud services provider as the backend database for ScalarDB or ScalarDL.

 ## Procedure to restore databases